TORRESDESIGN/100-days-of-code/log.md

 **Link to Project:** [FreeCodeCamp](https://www.freecodecamp.org/torresdesign)

-**Today's Progress:** I return to work on my FCC algorithm problem, ran into a problem of there being more arguments than parameters which I've never came across dealing with.
+**Today's Progress:** I returned to work on my FCC algorithm, ran into a problem of there being more arguments than parameters which I've never came across to dealing with.
 I turned to my trusty Javascript book - The definitive guide, and was enlightened about this issue.
 Tomorros I shall finish the code.
 This is what I have so far:
 ```
 <script>
 var finalArray = [];